omnibor/spec/SPEC.md

 ## Specifications
 ### Artifact ID

-A hash function over the []byte of an artifact satisfy the canonical, unique, immutable requirements for an artifact identifier.
+A hash function over the byte array (`[]byte`) of an artifact satisfy the canonical, unique, immutable requirements for an artifact identifier.

-The vast majority of the source code artifacts are already indexed by git object id (gitoids) as git objects of type blob.
+The vast majority of source code artifacts are already indexed by their git object identifiers (gitoids) as git objects of type blob.

-For this reason GitBOM uses the git object id (gitoid) (as a blob) for an artifact as its artifact ID.
+For this reason GitBOM uses the gitoid for an artifact as its artifact ID.

 Git currently supports two varieties of gitoids.
 One is based on SHA1 and is in common use.
 The other is based on SHA256 and has been very slow to garner adoption.
-In order to distinguish between them we will use the gitoid uri prefixes of gitoid:blob:sha1 and gitoid:blob:sha256.
+In order for GitBOM to support both algorithms and distinguish between them, Gitoid Identifier Types are created by adding the prefixes of `gitoid:blob:sha1` or `gitoid:blob:sha256`.

 All subsequent references to mandatory all identifiier types in this document should be interpretted to mean the list: